-Health, Safety and Wellbeing is a core value of the business and the Company actively promotes the role of safety leadership in creating a safety culture that is intolerant of accidents and incidents.
+Health, Safety and Wellbeing is a core value of the business and the Group actively promotes the role of safety leadership in creating a safety culture that is intolerant of accidents and incidents.
+Aberdeen, Glasgow and Southampton airports are all certificated to the international standard ISO 45001 with Glasgow also being certificated to the Business Continuity Standard ISO 22301.

-The Company's Safety Management System includes risk assessment processes for all activities entailing significant risk and proportionate control measures employed to safeguard everyone impacted by the Company's business.
-The Company also operates robust asset management processes to ensure property and equipment remains safe.
-Compliance oversight of the MRS is provided by the Group Head of Assurance, who is deemed competent and holds suitable and sufficient qualifications and provides regular updates to the AGS Airports Holdings Limited Board.
-Aberdeen Airport is certificated to the asset management standard, ISO 55001.
+The Group's Safety Management System called the 'Managing Responsibly System' (MRS), includes risk assessment processes for all activities entailing significant risk and proportionate control measures employed to safeguard everyone impacted by the Group's business.
+The Group also operates robust asset management processes to ensure property and equipment remains safe.
+Compliance oversight of the MRS is provided by the Group Head of Assurance who is deemed competent and holds suitable and sufficient qualifications and provides regular updates to the AGS Airports Holdings Limited Board.
+Each of the Group's airports is certificated to the asset management standard, ISO 55001.

-Governance, led by the MRGG, and assurance processes are used to ensure the aforementioned remain effective and to encourage continuous improvement.
+Governance, led by the airports' Managing Responsibly Governance Group (MRGG) and assurance processes are used to ensure the aforementioned remain effective and to encourage continuous improvement.